avantrec/soco-cli/README.md

 A simple `sonos` command is provided which allows easy control of a huge range of speaker functions, including playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays between commands, to wait for speaker states, and to create repeated action sequences using loops.
 Audio files from the local filesystem can be played directly on Sonos.

 SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

+SoCo-CLI can also be imported as a high-level library by other Python programs, and acts as an intermediate simplification/value-add abstraction layer between the program and the underlying SoCo library.

 ## Supported Environments